 The best time to plant pumpkin seeds is by late May to early July, so you can enjoy them in the fall.

-- 11 When can you plant pumpkins outside?
+- 8 When can pumpkins be planted outside?

 Can you plant pumpkin seeds straight from the pumpkin?